remirror/remirror/docs/contributing.md

 ## Getting Started

-Fork [this respository][repo], clone your fork and add this repository as the upstream remote.
+Fork [this repository][repo], clone your fork and add this repository as the upstream remote.

 You will need to have `pnpm` installed so make sure you follow the installation [instructions](https://pnpm.js.org/en/installation).